-The support of the Pinnacle Foundation has not only incomparably improved my financial situation, making university study possible, but shown me a pathway forwards as an LGBT+ scholar.
-My mentor is a living representation of the potential of young LGBT+ people like myself.
-The existence of the Foundation gives such an inspiring, hopeful perspective on the world, and the changes in how LGBT+ people are treated, in both awareness and in opportunity.
+The support of the Pinnacle Foundation has not only incomparably improved my financial situation, making university study possible, but shown me a pathway forwards as an LGBTIQ+ scholar.
+My mentor is a living representation of the potential of young LGBTIQ+ people like myself.
+The existence of the Foundation gives such an inspiring, hopeful perspective on the world, and the changes in how LGBTIQ+ people are treated, in both awareness and in opportunity.
 It is an honour and a privilege to be involved with the Foundation.

 Brisbane Qld, Bachelor of Arts (Honours)/Economics